akashmondal1810/factoid-QA/README.md

 ## Setup:
 - Install dependencies `pip install -r dependencies.txt`
 - Download the BERT Pretrained model trained on [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) from [here](https://www.dropbox.com/s/8jnulb2l4v7ikir/model.zip) and extract it inside `BERTap` folder
+- Download the `glove.6B.300d.txt` and extract it inside `word2vec_repo/glove6b` folder.
+Also each corpus need to start with a line containing the vocab size and the vector size in that order.
+So in our case add this line "400000 300" as the first line of `glove.6B.300d.txt`.
 - Download nltk stopwords:
 ```python
     import nltk